ferrucc-io/ferruccio/content/posts/ubi.md

 It's quite normal for a plumber to tell you when the job is done "It's 2100€ with VAT or 2000€ cash".

-This means it invalidates minimum wage and job security policies.
-That are considered important for the most vulnerable in society by the same UBI supporters.
+This means it invalidates minimum wage and job security policies and creates a big tax evasion problem.

-In 2021 if the American market will have VAT, online services might want to start using Bitcoin Lightning Network and be tax-free.
+On a side note, in 2021 if the American market will have VAT, online services might accelerate Bitcoin adoption in order to be tax-free.

 ### The theoretical argument